(Last updated on August 5, 2024.)

 Save As or Shift+Ctrl+S saves the currently opened file with a different file name.

-Duplicate or Ctrl+D Make a copy of the current score.
+Duplicate or Ctrl+D Makes a copy of the current score.

 Other File Commands

-Save As Original File Name saves the current file with file name without “_update” or “_copy” which is appended when import update or copy command is executed.
+Save As Original File Name saves the current file with the file name without “_update” or “_copy” which is appended when the import update or copy command is executed.

-Duplicate make a copy of the current file. “_copy” is appended to original file name.
+Duplicate makes a copy of the current file. “_copy” is appended to the original file name.

 Property shows the currently opened score’s file path name and the last update date and JapoScore version